AdevintaSpain/SwiftAdditions/Documentation/AppTasks.md

 ## AppTask
 ### Description
-An `AppTask` is some kind of setup task that needs to be performed before any `AppDelegate` delegate call is performed.
+An `AppTask` is an NSOperation subclass that needs to be performed before any `AppDelegate` or `SceneDelegate` call is performed.

 To create an `AppTask` you must provide an object that conforms to `AppTask` , overrides its `main()` method, and calls `setFinished()` when it finishes the process.

+Since these tasks are NSOperations, you can create various dependencies between them, and when submitted to `AppTasks`, they can even execute in parallel if the dependencies are set up in that way.

 ### Example